Deepan-Karmakar/p5.js-tutorial/JavaScript-Basics---DRAFT-update.md

 Strict mode makes certain kinds of risky practices illegal.
 The most important one is undeclared variables (or arrays, objects, etc).

-Prior to Strict mode, it was legal to just write `x = 123;` anywhere.
-JS assumed you meant `var x = 123` and just created x for you.
+Without Strict mode, it is legal to just write `x = 123;` anywhere.
+JS assumes you meant `var x = 123` and just creates x for you.
 I haven't even mentioned that in this tutorial because it's such bad practice.
 But this makes accidental typos very easy:

 ```javascript
 // Top of code